Alzheimer's disease: Side effects

 The most common side effects are nausea and vomiting, both of which are linked to cholinergic excess.
 These side effects arise in approximately 10–20% of users, are mild to moderate in severity, and can be managed by slowly adjusting medication doses.
 Less common secondary effects include muscle cramps, decreased heart rate (bradycardia), decreased appetite and weight, and increased gastric acid production.
-Reported adverse events with memantine are infrequent and mild, including hallucinations, confusion, dizziness, headache and fatigue.
+Reported adverse events with memantine are infrequent and mild, including hallucinations, confusion, dizziness, headache, and fatigue.

 Antibodies

-Two antibodies have been approved to target amyloid beta – donanemab and lecanemab – but as of 2025, their role in treatment is uncertain because of side effects, questions about efficacy, and cost.
+Two monoclonal antibodies have been approved to target amyloid beta – donanemab and lecanemab – but as of 2025, their role in treatment is uncertain because of side effects, questions about efficacy, and cost.
 Lecanemab is approved in the US, including a boxed warning about amyloid-related imaging abnormalities.
-As of early August 2024, lecanemab was approved for sale in Japan, South Korea, China, Hong Kong and Israel although not by an advisory body of the European Union on July 26, citing side effects.

-Donanemab is approved in the US.
+A 2026 meta-analysis found that anti-amyloid antibodies have no effect in the treatment of Alzheimer's disease.
+A 2026 Cochrane review found no effect or at best small effect.

+Anti-amyloid antibodies may cause harmful adverse effects and have been shown to slow disease progression only in individuals with "early and mild AD, and cognitive benefits were often marginal."